anvilproject/anvil-portal/content/learn/data-submitters/anvil-data-withdrawal-procedures.md

 ## Expectations of Submitters to AnVIL

-* Submitters are responsible for informing AnVIL staff that a participant has requested withdrawal of their data from a study by contacting data-ingestion@lists.anvilproject.org as soon as possible.
+* Submitters are responsible for informing AnVIL staff that a participant has requested withdrawal of their data from a study by contacting data-ingestion@lists.anvilproject.org and cc: anvil-data@broadinstitute.org as soon as possible.
 * AnVIL cannot remove data at the request of a participant, as we do not have identifying information that links participants to their data.
 Participants who are interested in withdrawing should contact the institution in which they enrolled.

 ## AnVIL Withdrawal Procedures